Athelney Pass Coast Range British Columbia

 Mount Ethelweard and Icemaker Mountain #18242 Purchase

 Researching Athelney Pass in a couple of guidebooks revealed that it wasn’t too far away.
-Just a 4-5 hours drive north from Bellingham.
+Just a 4-5 hour drive north of Bellingham.
 I felt four-six days would provide ample time for exploration and photography.
 Unfortunately (or maybe fortunately) there is no formal trail leading into this rugged wilderness.
-Meaning that while the hike to Athelney Pass is only a modest 8-10 or so miles in length and 2200 feet elevation gain.
-However it felt like it was about twice that much.
+Meaning that the hike to Athelney Pass is only a modest 8-10 or so miles in length and 2200 feet elevation gain.
+However, it felt like it was about twice that much.